edinburgh-napier/SET09102/notes/unit1_code_quality/design_patterns.md

 ```

 The Decorator pattern increases readability by clearly separating the responsibilities of each
 component.
-Developers can easily see how new behaviors (like milk or sugar in coffee) are added
+Developers can easily see how new behaviours (like milk or sugar in coffee) are added
 dynamically, making the code easy to extend and understand.

 ## Facilitating Testing and Debugging